How Much Water Should You REALLY Drink?

 Water can be an incredible weight loss and overall health tool or another source of toxicity.
 The chlorine and fluoride found in municipal water supplies can be harmful to thyroid function and gut bacteria which will make fat loss and vibrant health far more difficult.
 So please be sure to find a high-quality source.

 Find a spring at www.findaspring.com or invest in an at-home, water-filtration system for both your faucet AND shower.
-A shower filter is important because sixty percent of what you place on your skin will be absorbed into circulation.
+A shower filter is important because sixty percent of what you place on your skin will be absorbed into the circulation.
 I've heard that Zero water filter works well and you can also build a shower filter like we did with this YouTube video.
 It takes a little time but your health will definitely thank you!

 Also be sure to drink from glass water bottles instead of plastic to avoid consuming xenoestrogens (estrogen mimickers like BPA) and other dangerous chemicals.

-So the important takeaways from today's email:
+So the important takeaways from today's article:

 - Many times when you feel hungry, you're just thirsty